This tab shares many common functionalities with other tabs. See Common functionalities.

 When there’s only one spectrum displayed for an item, the track number, reference/sample information and RF position of the spectrum are displayed directly.

-When several spectrums are displayed for an item, the number of tracks and the RF range is displayed.
+When several spectra are displayed for an item, the number of tracks and the RF range is displayed.

 When no spectrum is displayed, a warning appears for this track.